 Feature #3.
 Mobile Optimisation

 Your website should look good and function perfectly on mobile devices.
-If customers see a site that’s glitchy, hard to read, or that looks unprofessional, they’re going to click away and visit your competitor’s page instead.
+If customers see a site that’s glitchy, hard to read, or looks unprofessional, they’re going to click away and visit your competitor’s page instead.

 Feature #4.
 Minimalist Design